skiphansen/pano_man/README.md

 ## Heritage
  This project is essentially a small layer of "glue" code that ties together the work of others including:

-* Tom Verbeures ray tracer [project](https://github.com/tomverbeure/rt) which was used as the basic infrastructure to quickly get code up and running on the Pano.
+* Tom Verbeure's ray tracer [project](https://github.com/tomverbeure/rt) which was used as the basic infrastructure to quickly get code up and running on the Pano.
-* [Mike Js](http://www.fpgaarcade.com/author/mikej/) simulation model of the Pacman hardware in VHDL for the Spartan 3E.
+* [Mike J's](http://www.fpgaarcade.com/author/mikej/) simulation model of the Pacman hardware in VHDL for the Spartan 3E.
 * The [Papilio-Arcade](https://github.com/GadgetFactory/Papilio-Arcade.git) project modifications of MikeJ's project for the Papilio platform.
-* Daniel Wallners Z80 CPU [core](https://opencores.org/projects/tv80).
+* Daniel Wallner's Z80 CPU [core](https://opencores.org/projects/tv80).
-* Tom Verbeures amazing reverse engineering efforts and Pano logic [bring up](https://github.com/tomverbeure/panologic) code.
+* Tom Verbeure's amazing reverse engineering efforts and Pano logic [bring up](https://github.com/tomverbeure/panologic) code.
 * The [SpinalHDL](https://github.com/SpinalHDL) project.

 ## Why a RISC-V ??